 It’s easy to hone in on conversions and value in your paid search strategy.
 After all, who doesn’t want increased revenue and ROI?
 But a huge part of getting that revenue lies in brand awareness and niche authority.

 This explains why our clients invest in SEO services to create informational, accurate, and authoritative content.
-The idea?
-To position themselves as reliable industry leaders to their audiences.
+The idea is to position themselves as reliable industry leaders to their audiences.

 If you want to build brand awareness, you need to attract more people to your website.
 And that doesn’t always lead to a purchase.
 But it does set the stage for more conversions in the funnel down the line.